DZHonnee/HL2-VR-Workshop-Extender/help/en/recommendations.md

 <h2>Recommendations</h2>
 <ul>
+<li><b>(!)
+Launch campaign addons only through Episode 2 VR</b>, as they may use Episode content.
+This usually doesn't apply to maps that replace original HL2 maps.</li>

 <li>With mods that are simple packs of maps with some minimal custom content (materials, models), there shouldn't be serious problems.
 Problems may occur when the mod has its own resources, scripts, configs, etc., i.e., a full-fledged mod with a campaign.
 You can check for such folders by opening the addon folder if it was unpacked.
-But even so, many mods will be at least playable.</li>
+But even so, most mods will be playable to some extent.</li>

-<li><b>Launch campaign addons only through Episode 2 VR</b>, as they may use Episode content.
-This usually doesn't apply to maps that replace original HL2 maps.</li>

 <li>For more correct map functionality, install the <b>Anniversary Update</b> content (see tab).</li>